ange-nguetsop/Image-Segmentation-Using-Watershed/README.md

 ### Introduction
 This project aims to develop a system capable of detecting and tracking a specific object based on its color, applicable to both still images and videos using watershed algorithm.
-Such technology finds its utility in various fields, particularly in the industry, where precise object recognition can be crucial.
+Watershed is a computer vision and image segmentation technique used for segmenting objects or regions of interest in an image.
+It is particularly useful when you have an image with objects that touch or overlap each other, and you want to separate them into distinct segments.

 ### Objectives
 - **Color Detection**: Isolate a specific object (like a tomato) in an image using its color.